martyromero/martyromero.github.io/_posts/2019-01-17-if-you-needed-me.md

 I already liked the song for the song’s sake, but juxtaposed against the movie, it reminds me of one life’s most wretched tragedies, and a fear that saddens me to my core—not knowing how to, or not being able able to protect the people that I love deeply or ease their pain.
 [I have written before](/i-owe-this-song-to-my-friends) about how some songs have an uncanny ability to express emotions that words alone often cannot, and I think that this is one of them.

 My wife shared a moment of sadness with me today.
-It was about not having children and it saddened me also.
+It was about not having children.
 We have been together for so long and I still don't know how to ease her pain.
 I don't know how to protect her.
 I am sad with her.

 **When I wrote this, I was listening to this:**
  <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>